avantcredit/pry-plus/README.md

 ### [bond](http://tagaholic.me/bond/)

 An excellent tabcompletion gem.
 Having this dep enables new Pry stuff.
-Note that pry v0.9.10 doesn't have this feature, so you must use a repo version.
+Note that pry v0.9.10 doesn&#39;t have this feature, so you must use a repo version.

-- `require 'x&lt;tab&gt;`
+- `require &#39;x&lt;tab&gt;`

 - `{asdf: 1, hjkl: 2}[:a&lt;tab&gt;`